 As I life coach I mostly support people to find their purpose and fulfillment.
 These people are often stuck in their career, they feel they would like to do something more meaningful, something they would actually enjoy but they have a lot of limiting beliefs that are keeping them back from pursuing their dreams: I am not good enough.
 I’m too old to do this.
 I can never earn enough money by doing something I enjoy.
 I have too many commitments and making a radical change is too risky.

-With this interview series, I would like to introduce people with inspiring stories.
-People, who believed that there is more in life than exchanging their time for salary and fake stability.
-People, who in spite of their circumstances decided to face their fears and make a radical change in their career and created their path towards a career that is meaningful for them.
+With this interview series, I would like to introduce inspiring stories of people who believed there is more in life than exchanging their time for salary.
+Despite their circumstances, these people decided to face their fears and make a radical change in their career.

 I met Anne Dellerue on the beautiful, small, sleepy Thai island of Koh Mak, where she currently lives and works as a manager and diving instructor.
 Anne spends most of her days on a boat with other divers and diving students.
 She knows the best diving spots in the area and if you dare to go diving with her, it is almost guaranteed that she will introduce you to the giant sea turtles.